rust-lang/book/src/ch01-00-introduction.md

 Welcome to “The Rust Programming Language”, an introductory book about Rust.
 Rust is a programming language that’s focused on safety, concurrency, and speed.
+Its design lets you create programs that have the speed and control of a low-level language, but with helpful abstractions that feel like a high-level language.
+The Rust community welcomes all programmers who have their experience in languages like C and are looking for a safer alternative, as well as programmers from languages like Ruby who are looking for ways to write more performant code without losing expressiveness.

-It maintains these goals without having a garbage collector, making it a useful language for a number of use cases other languages aren’t good at: embedding in other languages, programs with specific space and time requirements, and writing low-level code, like device drivers and operating systems.
-It improves on current languages targeting this space by having a number of compile-time safety checks that produce no runtime overhead, while eliminating all data races.
-Rust also aims to achieve ‘zero-cost abstractions’ even though some of these abstractions feel like those of a high-level language.
-Even then, Rust still allows precise control like a low-level language would.
+Rust provides the majority of its safety checks at compile time and without a garbage collector so that your program's runtime isn't impacted.
+This makes it useful in a number of use cases that other languages aren’t good at: embedding in other languages, programs with specific space and time requirements, and writing low-level code, like device drivers and operating systems.
+It's also great for web applications: it powers the Rust package registry site, crates.io!
+We're excited to see what _you_ create with Rust.

 This book is written for a reader who already knows how to program in at least one programming language.
-Which language that is does not matter very much, though you may have an easier time if you’ve programmed in a low-level language with manual memory allocation.

 After reading this book, you should be comfortable writing Rust programs.
-We’ll be learning Rust through small, focused examples that demonstrate each topic.
+We’ll be learning Rust through small, focused examples that build on each other to demonstrate how to use various features of Rust as well as how they work behind the scenes.
-The chapters build upon each other, so if you skip ahead, you may have to skip back to refer to a previous concept.

 ## Contributing to the book